Teaching English in Spain

 How to Begin Teaching in Spain

-Spain is also blessed with nature.
-It boasts superb beaches, such as in Malaga and Huelva, which attract tourists every year.
-There are also the stunning peaks of the Pyrenees, where hours can be lost hiking, enjoying their splendour.
-The Spanish language is also one of the most popular to learn in Europe.
+The Spanish language is one of the most popular to learn in Europe.
 Some basic Spanish could help anyone thinking of moving here to live and work.

 Hours can be quite spread out in order to meet the availability of business professionals, with most classes being taught in the afternoons and evenings Monday to Friday.
-Working hours in Spain can be quite late, with many academies staying open until 9pm Monday-Friday, however, most schools close for a 2-hour break in the middle of the day, allowing teachers time for lunch and a ‘siesta.’
+Working hours in Spain can be quite late, with many academies staying open until 9pm Monday to Friday.
+However, most schools close for a 2-hour break in the middle of the day, allowing teachers time for lunch and a siesta.
 Some teachers may also do some work on a freelance basis as a private tutor to make some extra money.

 Typical Contract Length

 Peak Hiring Seasons

 September - October

 Business professionals, children